nodiumproject/Masternode-setup-guide/README.md

 On your wallet:

-1. Download wallet for your desktop, apple, linux or windows available in our wallets repository
+1. Download wallet for your Apple, linux or Windows available in our wallets repository
 2. Launch wallet, allow to sync
 3. Click on `debug console` found in `tools` - Type `masternode genkey` - exit console
 4. Go to `receiving wallets` found in files - create masternode wallet, by creating a new wallet, called `masternode1`